psyked/bootstrapvalidator/README.md

 * The source one placed in ```src/js``` directory which is not compressed and doesn't include any validators.
 It is used in case you want to debug or develop new validator.
-* The compressed one placed in ```dist/js``` directory which include all validators.
+* The compressed one placed in ```dist/js``` directory which includes all validators.
 It should be used in the production site.

-Since the bootstrapValidator plugin requires jQuery and Bootstrap 3, you have to include the required CSS and JS files to your page:
+Since the __BootstrapValidator__ plugin requires jQuery and Bootstrap 3, you have to include the required CSS and JS files to your page:

 ```html
 <link rel="stylesheet" href="/path/to/bootstrap/css/bootstrap.css"/>